Vietnamese Spicy Beef Noodle Soup (Bun Bo Hue)

 If you can’t find Bún Bò Huế seasoning powder, no worries.
 Simply substitute with paprika or similar red pepper powder.

-If you don’t have fresh pineapples, you can use canned pineapples.
-I used a small can and used both the pineapples and all its juices.
+If you don’t have fresh pineapple, you can use canned pineapple.
+I used a small can and used both the pineapple and all its juice.
 It works just as well.

 Bún Bò Huế thick vermicelli rice noodles